Pharmacologic reduction of angiographic vasospasm in experimental subarachnoid hemorrhage: Systematic review

 Digital Object Identifier (DOI)

 Zoerle, Tommaso; Ilodigwe, Don; Wan, Hoyee; Lakovic, Katarina; Sabri, Mohammed; Ai, Jinglu; and Macdonald, R. Loch, "Pharmacologic reduction of angiographic vasospasm in experimental subarachnoid hemorrhage: Systematic review" (2013).
-Neurobiology.
+Translational Neuroscience.
 932.